Ewan-Roberts/powerx-Ewan-Roberts/README.md

 - Add linting
 - Add application layer schema validation
 - Naming or the application layers endpoints

-## Bugs

-- Fix same port running for front and backend
+- Not require npx for running test suite